 Introduction

-The miRNA Enrichment Analysis and Annotation Tool (miEAA) is a service provided by the Chair for Clinical Bioinformatics at Saarland University.
-Basically, miEAA is a multi-species microRNA enrichment analysis tool.
-For more information, see their website or published paper.
+The miRNA Enrichment Analysis and Annotation Tool (miEAA) is a multi-species microRNA enrichment-analysis service provided by the Chair for Clinical Bioinformatics at Saarland University.
+For more information, see the miEAA website or its latest publication.

 First, find enrichment categories